Helping a plant that hasn’t been getting enough light

 The light ‘types’ range from Dark, Shade, Part Sun, to Full Sun

-Then confirm which light type applies to each site based on what the Light Meter recommends
+Then confirm which light type applies by tapping the text next to the bar

 Note!
 If you use the Light Meter on a particularly sunny day, you will get a higher value than on a day where the weather is cloudy or gloomy.
 Therefore, if it’s an unusually bright day, it may be better to wait until a more ‘average’ weather day in order to best represent the typical light condition.

 I HAVE NO BRIGHTER PLACES THAN THIS, HOW CAN I GIVE MY PLANTS MORE LIGHT?
 Don’t worry, even if your home is naturally quite dark, there is a solution - grow lights!
-By investing in a good grow light, your plants will be provided with simulated sunlight (representing the full spectrum), providing them with the essential energy they need to photosynthesize.
+By investing in a good grow light, your plants will be provided with additional light, providing them with essential resources they need to grow.